How does The Income Tax School compare to other tax schools?

 - Beginning October 1st, The Income Tax School reports CE completion every 10 days through the end of the calendar year.

-I heard the IRS is now offering a voluntary Annual Filing Season Program for tax return preparers.
+I heard the IRS is now regulating tax return preparers.
 What does that mean for people new to the industry and those already in the industry?

 Do the 3-hour seminars have a quiz or test at the end?

 Our 3-hour seminars have 15 questions and a learning activity that need to be completed.
 The learning activity usually has questions that follow.
 The questions are related to the forms or exercises completed in the learning activity.Back To Top